-Priority date for filing required financial aid forms: March 1 Deadline for filing required financial aid forms: No deadline for filing required forms (applications processed on a rolling basis): X a.)
-Students notified or or about (date):
+Priority date for filing required financial aid forms: March 1 Deadline for filing required financial aid forms: No deadline for filing required forms (applications processed on a rolling basis): $\underline{X}$ a.)
+Students notified on or about (date):

 H10.
 Indicate notification dates for first-year (freshman) students (answer a or b):